viktornar/hiccup/README.md

 ## Getting Started

+For development I have used **Java 17** and with source compatibility only for this version.
+It means that if you want to build or run release jar in your PC, you need to have **Java 17** version.
 Project use gradle for build and other repetitive tasks.
 To build project you need to execute:

 ```shell
 ./gradlew build